rkouye/numbani-react/CONTRIBUTING.md

 ## Documentation and development Server

-- `npm dev` will run a development server with the lib's documentation app at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- `npm run dev` will run a development server with the lib's documentation app at [http://localhost:3000](http://localhost:3000) with hot module reloading.

 Documentation is written using MDX with *docz*.